 With increasing load demand, buyers are withdrawing more than there allocated capacity through threatening the network.
 Overloading, branch outage, generation outage or equipment failure leads to congestion in a system.
-Congestion is the condition when the power flow in a branch more than the Actual transfer capacity (ATC).
+Congestion is the condition when the power flows in a branch more than the Actual transfer capacity (ATC).

-Congestion violates voltage constraints, stability and the higher thermal capacity of the line.
-If congestion is not relieved timely than it may further causes disturbances and thus blackout the whole region.
-Congestion problem is easily solved by establishing a new transmission line but constructing a new transmission line take year to be operation and Cost nearly crore of the rupee.
-Also, with the rising environmental problem, evacuating new land in urban areas is huge challenges.
-Congestion management is done through generation rescheduling, FACTS devices, nodal pricing, zonal pricing and market splitting.
+Congestion violates voltage constraints, stability and the higher thermal capacity of the line2.
+If congestion is not relieved timely than it may further causes disturbances and thus blackout the whole region3.
+Congestion problem is easily solved by establishing a new transmission line butconstructing a new transmission line take year to be operation and Cost nearly crore of the rupee.
+Also, with the rising environmental problem, evacuating new land in urban areas is done through generation rescheduling, FACTS devices, nodal pricing, zonal pricing and market splitting.
 FACTS devices are used to relieve the congestion, thus ensuring the system constraints and stability.
-TCSC is series of FACTS devices used to relieve the congestion also it mitigating the sub-synchronous resonance.
+TCSC is series of FACTS devices used to relieve the congestion also it mitigating the subsynchronous resonance4.

-Installed Capacity in India by sector-wise and by different sources which are contributing to the grid to meet the load demand is shown in Table 1 and Table 2 respectively.
+Installed Capacity in India by sectorwise and by different sources which are contributing to the grid to meet the load demand is shown in table 1 and table 2 respectively5.